 Unfortunately, that is not always the case.
 It is estimated that 1-2 million U.S. citizens, ages 65 or older, have been mistreated, exploited or injured by a caregiver.

-If your loved one is in a nursing home, the attorneys at Daggett Shuler advise looking out for these common signs of nursing home abuse and neglect include:
+If your loved one is in a nursing home, the nursing home abuse attorneys at Daggett Shuler advise looking out for these common signs of nursing home abuse which may include:

 - Untreated bedsores

 - Bruises in a pattern that would suggest restraints

 - Fleas, lice, or dirt on the resident or in the resident’s room

 - Poor personal hygiene or other unattended health problems

 Additionally, we recommend that you evaluate the staff working at the nursing home facility.
 A careless staff often suggests a situation prone to nursing home abuse and neglect.
 Common signs of nursing home abuse caused by careless staff include:

 - Lack of proper heating or cooling in the nursing home

 - Caregiver’s inability to explain the resident’s condition